tathanhphu/nestjs-microservice/README.md

 # This repository shows how you can build API with microservice architecture using nestjs
 ## Features of this example
 This example is basically an API for ecommerce application.
-It provides a possibility to perform searching products based on color, name, brand ...
+It provides a possibility to perform searching products based on color, name, brand, price ...
 ## Running the example with docker-compose

 Execute command below from the root of the repository